open-horizon/anax/doc/api.md

 #### **API:** POST  /node
 ---

 Configure the Horizon agent.
 This API assumes that the agent's node has already been registered in the exchange.
+The configstate of the agent is changed to "configuring" after calling this API.

 **Parameters:**